-When a program's execution starts, the runtime system obtains the runtime options by processing in turn various sources of runtime options: the defaults, the environment variable 'GAMBCOPT', the script line of the source code, and, unless the program is an interpreted script, the first command line argument of the program.
+When a program's execution starts, the runtime system obtains the runtime options by processing in turn various sources of runtime options: the defaults, the environment variable 'GAMBOPT', the script line of the source code, and, unless the program is an interpreted script, the first command line argument of the program.
 Any runtime option can be overriden by a subsequent source of runtime options.
 It is sometimes useful to prevent overriding the runtime options of the script line.
-This can be achieved by starting the script line runtime options with '-::'.
-In this case the environment variable 'GAMBCOPT' is ignored, and the first command line argument of the program is not used for runtime options (it is treated like a normal command line argument even if it starts with '-:').
+This can be achieved by starting the script line runtime options with '-:,'.
+In this case the environment variable 'GAMBOPT' is ignored, and the first command line argument of the program is not used for runtime options (it is treated like a normal command line argument even if it starts with (-:).

 '''

-$ GAMBCOPT=d0,=~/my-gambit2

-$ export GAMBCOPT
+$ export GAMBOPT=debug=0, ~~=~/my-gambit2

 $ gsi -e '(pretty-print (path-expand "~~")) (/ 1 0)'

 "/Users/feeley/my-gambit2/"

 $ echo $?

 70

-$ gsi -:dl -e '(pretty-print (path-expand "~~")) (/ 1 0)'
+$ gsi -:debug=1 -e '(pretty-print (path-expand "~~")) (/ 1 0)'

 "/Users/feeley/my-gambit2/"

-ERROR IN (string)@1.3 -- Divide by zero
+ERROR IN (string)@1.35 -- Divide by zero

 (/ 1 0)

 '''